GavinHuttley/tib/source/acknowledgements.rst

 Many thanks to Sheng Koh for his assistance in improving the Sphinx theme template and CSS to enhance the reading experience.

+Thanks to
+- Brendan Beaton for fixing a mismatch between code and corresponding text description!
+- Nigel Heng for identifying a bug in Plotly `imshow()`!
-Thanks to Brendan Beaton for fixing a mismatch between code and corresponding text description!
-Thanks to AmberC for reporting dead links!
-Thanks to AmberC, Sean Broderick and Brendan Beaton for identifying issues that needed better explanations!
+- Amber Condell for reporting dead links!
+- Amber Condell, Sean Broderick and Brendan Beaton for identifying issues that needed better explanations!
+- Jesse Wallace for suggesting assorted improvements and fixes!

 I also wish to thank WingIDE_, who have donated licenses to their professional python IDE for well over a decade.
 Their sustained support for open source projects is greatly appreciated!